U.S. appeals court denies Dakota Access rehearing request, environmental review to continue

-NEW YORK (Reuters) - A U.S. appeals court on Friday denied Dakota Access LLC’s petition for a rehearing on a court decision to cancel a key permit for its oil pipeline, court documents show.
+NEW YORK (Reuters) -A U.S. appeals court on Friday denied Dakota Access LLC’s petition for a rehearing of a court decision that canceled a key permit for its oil pipeline and ordered an environmental review, court documents show.

-The decision by the United States Court of Appeals for the District of Columbia means the Dakota Access Pipeline (DAPL) technically is still trespassing on federal land because it does not have a permit to cross under South Dakota’s Lake Oahe.
-The environmental review of the line is continuing, and is not expected to be completed until March 2022.
+The decision by the United States Court of Appeals for the District of Columbia means the Dakota Access Pipeline (DAPL) technically is still trespassing on federal land because it does not have a permit to cross under the Dakotas’ Lake Oahe.
+The line is currently operating indefinitely but will be reassessed once the environmental review of the line is completed in March 2022.

 The 570,000 barrel-per-day DAPL began operating in mid-2017 but drew controversy during construction as Native American tribes and activists protested its route under Oahe, a critical drinking water source for the tribes.